AmeyV05/Drifting-buoys-model/README.md

 If you don't have access to the directory please contact the author for obtaining the required data.

+It is highly recommended to copy this folder and run the code if you are connected to Deltares project folder through a remote connection like NetExtender.

 Sometimes there is a runtime error while reading the ncfiles from above location.
 In such a situation, please copy the folder 'Data_from_models' to the project working directory and run the script again.